keindev/changelog-guru/docs/plugins/default/highlight.md

 Default: `true`

-In the case of false won't highlight camel case code.
+Highlights a word or abbreviation written in camelCase.

 ## masks

-List of regular expressions.
+List of custom regular expressions for extra highlighting.
 Configured as follows:

 ```
 masks: ['#\\S*']